neicnordic/sensitive-data-archive/sda/cmd/api/api.md

 - `/users/:username/files`
   - accepts `GET` requests`
-  - Returns all files for a user with active uploads as a JSON array
+  - Returns all files (that is not part of a dataset) for a user with active uploads as a JSON array

     Example: